Ordering and Installation Guide

 - Water the weed seeds!
 If your area hasn’t been exposed to water for a little while, or if it’s been recently rototilled (not recommended), there are more than likely both annual and perennial weed seeds waiting for a chance to grow.
 The best way to get rid of these weeds is to water the area, let the seeds germinate, then remove with a weeder (either a spray or using a hula hoe)

 Kurapia plugs are very easy to install.
-You can use a trowel, a shovel, spade, or a 2” auger (it’s like a drill for the soil) to give a nice two inch wide opening to fit the plugs into.
+You can use a trowel, a shovel, spade, or a 2” auger (it’s like a drill for the soil) to give a nice two-inch wide opening to fit the plugs into.
 After installed, give a good deep watering to give the plugs a good

 Soil Amending: Unlike some other plants, you don’t need to mix compost or planting soils with the plugs.
 So there’s little need to prepare your soil with a topsoil or planting mix.
-You can apply a thin layer (1 inch) of finely shredded mulch (like Kellogg’s Topper) to give the surface of the soil a little extra moisture for the kurapia to spread out into.
+You can apply a thin layer (1 inch) of finely shredded mulch (like Kellogg’s Topper) to give the surface of the soil a little extra moisture for the Kurapia to spread out into.
 This is totally unnecessary, but it’s a nice additional step some of our customers have used to give the Kurapia a little boost.

 In the first few months you can use a slow time release fertilizer to help the plant’s leaf growth, root development, and overall plant health.
-A good time released balanced fertilizer or a organic treatment will work best.
+A good time released balanced fertilizer or an organic treatment will work best.
 These should give the plants all the additional nutrition not found in the soil.
 Be sure to keep an eye on our blog as we test the most popular fertilizers and make our recommendations!